zndtoshi/Nomad-server/docker/README.md

 # Docker

-Docker configuration files for containerizing the BalanceBridge Umbrel app.
+Docker configuration files for containerizing NomadServer.

 This module will contain:
 - Dockerfile(s)